Professional Issues & Advocacy

 SAA President Kathleen Roe issued a challenge to SAA members, as archivists, to spend a year “living dangerously” by taking some concerted actions to increase awareness of and advocate for archives.

-Because archival records ensure the protection of citizens’ rights, the accountability of organizations and governments, and the accessibility of historical information, the Society of American Archivists (SAA) believes that the archival profession must take an active role in advocating for the public policies and resources necessary to ensure that these records are preserved and made accessible.
-This Advocacy Agenda identifies a limited set of broad priorities that serves to guide the Society’s advocacy efforts in the public policy and legislative arenas.
+Because archival records ensure the protection of citizens’ rights, the accountability of organizations and governments, and the accessibility of historical information, the Society of American Archivists (SAA) believes that the archives profession must take an active role in advocating for the public policies and resources necessary to ensure that these records are preserved and made accessible.
+This Public Policy Agenda identifies a limited set of broad priorities that serves to guide the Society’s advocacy efforts in the public policy and legislative arenas.
 Requests for SAA’s commitment to a specific advocacy issue are more vigorously pursued if that issue fits within these priorities.
-View the Advocacy Agenda and issue briefs here.
+View the Public Policy Agenda and issue briefs here.
 To view SAA’s statements on a variety of issues, see Statements and Resolutions.

 October is American Archives Month—an opportunity to raise awareness about the value of archives and archivists.
 Since 2006 SAA has provided members with practical information and great ideas to help you make your archives program more visible.
 See the American Archives Month page to access “evergreen” resources that will help you enhance public awareness of your repository—and your profession!